 The aorta is the largest blood vessel in the human body.
-It carries blood from your heart down to your abdomen, legs, and pelvis.
+It carries blood from your heart up to your head and arms and down to your abdomen, legs, and pelvis.
 The walls of the aorta can swell or bulge out like a small balloon if they become weak.
 This is called an abdominal aortic aneurysm (AAA) when it happens in the part of the aorta that’s in your abdomen.

 AAAs don’t always cause problems, but a ruptured aneurysm can be life-threatening.
 Therefore, if you’re diagnosed with an aneurysm, your doctor will probably want to monitor you closely, even if they don’t intervene right away.